enginoid/monorepo-base/docs/potential.md

 ## Possibilities

  - [ ] TODO: Phoenix environments (per-developer, per-build etc.)
- - [ ] TODO: Monorepo tools and shorthands that could be useful.
+ - [ ] TODO: Monorepo tools and aliases that could be useful to make a nicer experience.

 ## Capabilities